 Custom Software Development — “Custom Software vs Off-the-Shelf: How to Decide Without Regretting It”

-The wrong choice costs more than the software
+The wrong choice cost more than the software

-Many businesses buy a tool hoping it will “mostly work,” then spend months forcing their process to fit the software — or paying for workarounds.
+Many businesses buy a tool hoping it will ‘mostly work’, then spend months forcing their processes to fit the software, or paying for workarounds.

 Custom software isn’t always the answer.
 But when it’s the right answer, it can remove bottlenecks, reduce manual work, and give you a real competitive advantage.